Arkaeriit/reflet-microcontroller/README.md

 # Reflet microcontroller
 A micro-controller based on a Reflet CPU.

+Part of the system are included as submodules, so you should run `git submodule update --init --recursive` after cloning this repository.

 # The CPU
 The CPU is a Reflet CPU.
 More information and the toolchain can be found here: https://github.com/Arkaeriit/reflet.